MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-05-10-selective-supervised-contrastive-learning.md

 ------
 The proposed algorithm by the paper "Selective Supervised Contrastive Learning with Noisy Labels" consists of two steps:

-* Select pairs of examples that it is confident about their label
+* Select pairs of examples that the algorithm is confident about their label
 * Train the network with the confident pairs using supervised contrastive learning